NerdWalletOSS/shepherd/README.md

 * `should_migrate` is a sequence of commands to execute to determine if a repo actually requires a migration.
 If any of them exit with a non-zero value, that signifies to Shepherd that the repo should not be migrated.
 For instance, the second step in the above `should_migrate` hook would fail if the repo was last modified in 2017, since `grep` would exit with a non-zero value.
 * `post_checkout` is a sequence of commands to be executed once a repo has been checked out and passed any `should_migrate` checks.
 This is a convenient place to do anything that will only need to be done once per repo, such as installing any dependencies.
 * `apply` is a sequence of commands that will actually execute the migration.
 This example is very simple: we're just using `mv` to rename a file.
-However, this hook could contain arbitrarily many, potentially complex commands, depending on the requirements of your particualr migration.
+However, this hook could contain arbitrarily many, potentially complex commands, depending on the requirements of your particular migration.
 * `pr_message` is a sequence of commands that will be used to generate a pull request message for a repository.
 In the simplest case, this can just be a static message, but you could also programmatically generate a message that calls out particular things that might need human attention.
 Anything written to `stdout` will be used for the message.
 If multiple commands are specified, the output from each one will be concatenated together.

 `should_migrate` and `post_checkout` are optional; `apply` and `pr_message` are required.

-Each of these commands will be executed with the workign directory set to the target repository.
+Each of these commands will be executed with the working directory set to the target repository.
 Shepherd exposes some context to each command via specific environment variables:

 * `SHEPHERD_REPO_DIR` is the absolute path to the repository being operated on.
 This will be the working directory when commands are executed.
 * `SHEPHERD_DATA_DIR` is the absolute path to a special directory that can be used to persist state between steps.
 This would be useful if, for instance, a `jscodeshift` codemod in your `apply` hook generates a list of files that need human attention and you want to use that list in your `pr_message` hook.